bjorkert/MyApp_Third/README.md

 Summary instructions by build method:

 * Browser Build:
-    * Fork and setup the repository for each Loop Follow instance you want to use:
+    * Fork and setup the repository for each LoopFollow instance you want to use:
         * https://github.com/loopandlearn/LoopFollow
         * https://github.com/loopandlearn/LoopFollow_Second
         * https://github.com/loopandlearn/LoopFollow_Third